 The soil is a living organism that you can support but not control.
 It has to be alive to bring food.
 There are many techniques for that, and we cover lots of them in soil preparation posts.
 But first and foremost love your soil.
 Let it do the work.
 Support it, and encourage it.
 Plants want to grow.
 Nature is always abundant.

-Go into your garden, thatch the soil and ask what it needs.
-Be still and listen.
+Go into your garden, ask what it needs, be still and listen.

 Be grateful for whatever grows there, even if it might be mostly weeds.
 Weeds can tell you lots about your garden needs.
 Try it, the garden is alive and your positive, grateful energy can make a huge difference.

 Not everything that looks like failure is a failure.
 Homegrown organic greens and vegetables are not comparable to the perfect hybrid version at the supermarket.